Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Settings and main results

 ~~\\ \underline{\bf Subsection Goal:} {\it The minimizer \((k^\ast_1, k^\ast_2)\) of Problem \eqref{mindual} is crucial for constructing our transport equation \eqref{OTEq}.
 Below, we will show that \((k^\ast_1, k^\ast_2)\) can be computed explicitly through our numerical algorithm.
-Consequently, \((k^\ast_1, k^\ast_2)\) is explicit and can be directly used to formulate the transport equation \eqref{OTEq}.
-Our Sinkhorn-type algorithm is inspired by the one developed in \cite{Nguyen2022OnUO}, which itself is based on prior work \cite{LanZhou18}.
+Our Sinkhorn-inspired gradient-based algorithm follows the one developed in \cite{Nguyen2022OnUO}, which itself is based on prior work \cite{LanZhou18}.
 Explicit error estimates are provided to ensure the robustness and stability of the proposed algorithm. }